- Cancer, neuroscience and immunology are fascinating topics.

 Yes, of course.
 The tuition is the same, just make sure that your travel and visa arrangements are taken care of well before the start of the class.

 Upon acceptance and payment of the deposit, a list of items to bring will be sent out.

-An application and one letter of recommendation are required.
+An application and good academic standing are required.
+One letter of recommendation is required for in-person workshops, but not online workshops.
 Notifications of acceptance are sent out on a rolling basis.
-Tuition is due within one month of acceptance.
+Tuition will need to be paid prior to the workshop.